tibetan-nlp/annodoc/index.md

 T3  N 9 14  བླ་མ་
 A3a Number T3 Sing
 T5  V 16 19 འབུལ་
-R1  arg2 Arg1:T1 Arg2:T5
+R1  argb Arg1:T1 Arg2:T5
 R2  obl Arg1:T3 Arg2:T5
 ~~~
 > _(He) presented the letter to the lama._ (CT - Milarepa)

 Provided that the argument that does appear
-is annotated as `arg2`, then it is not necessary to insert a zero
+is annotated as `argb`, then it is not necessary to insert a zero
-element for the missing `arg1`.
+element for the missing `arga`.
 It is understood that a two-place predicate must
-have an `arg1` argument - therefore, a sentence with an `arg2` must have
+have an `arga` argument - therefore, a sentence with an `argb` must have
-a missing `arg1`.
+a missing `arga`.

 This reasoning does not allow us to distinguish between a saturated
-one-place predicate and a two-place predicate with a missing `arg2`.
+one-place predicate and a two-place predicate with a missing `argb`.
 Nor does it allow us to determine how many arguments a verb has when
 none of its arguments are overt.